-- the uncertainties associated with the clinical development and regulatory approval of our drug candidates, including potential delays in the enrollment and completion of clinical trials, issues raised by the U.S. Food and Drug Administration and the U.K. Medicines and Healthcare products Regulatory Agency; - regulatory developments in the United States and foreign countries; - our success in retaining or recruiting, or changes required in, our officers, key employees or directors;

-- current negative operating cash flows and our potential ability to obtain additional financing to advance our business and the terms of any further financing, which may be highly dilutive and may include onerous terms; - the continued impact of the COVID-19 pandemic on our business operations and our research and development initiatives; - our reliance on third parties to conduct our clinical trials, enroll patients, and manufacture our preclinical and clinical drug supplies; - our ability to come to mutually agreeable terms with third parties and partners, and the terms of such agreements; - unexpected adverse side effects or inadequate therapeutic efficacy of drug candidates that could limit approval and/or commercialization, or that could result in recalls or product liability claims; - our ability to fully comply with numerous federal, state and local laws and regulatory requirements, as well as rules and regulations outside the United States, that apply to our product development activities; - challenges and uncertainties inherent in product research and development, including the uncertainty of clinical success and of obtaining regulatory approvals; - · uncertainty of commercial success; - high inflation, increasing interest rates and economic downturns, including potential recessions, as well as macroeconomic, geopolitical, health and industry trends, pandemics, acts of war (including the ongoing Ukraine/Russian conflict) and other large-scale crises; - · our ability to maintain our listing on Nasdaq; and - other risks and uncertainties, including those described in the section entitled "Risk Factors".
+- the uncertainties associated with the clinical development and regulatory approval of our drug candidates, including potential delays in the enrollment and completion of clinical trials, issues raised by the FDA and the MHRA; - regulatory developments in the United States and foreign countries; - our success in retaining or recruiting, or changes required in, our officers, key employees or directors; - current negative operating cash flows and our potential ability to obtain additional financing to advance our business and the terms of any further financing, which may be highly dilutive and may include onerous terms; - · the continued impact of the COVID-19 pandemic on our business operations and our research and development initiatives; - the accuracy of our estimates regarding expenses, future revenues and capital requirements; - our reliance on third parties to conduct our clinical trials, enroll patients, and manufacture our preclinical and clinical drug supplies; - our ability to come to mutually agreeable terms with third parties and partners, and the terms of such agreements; - unexpected adverse side effects or inadequate therapeutic efficacy of drug candidates that could limit approval and/or commercialization, or that could result in recalls or product liability claims; - our ability to fully comply with numerous federal, state and local laws and regulatory requirements, as well as rules and regulations outside the United States, that apply to our product development activities; - challenges and uncertainties inherent in product research and development, including the uncertainty of clinical success and of obtaining regulatory approvals; - · uncertainty of commercial success; - our ability to fully comply with numerous federal, state and local laws and regulatory requirements, as well as rules and regulations outside the United States, that apply to our product development activities; - high inflation, increasing interest rates and economic downturns, including potential recessions, as well as macroeconomic, geopolitical, health and industry trends, pandemics, acts of war (including the ongoing Ukraine/Russian conflict) and other large-scale crises; - our ability to maintain our listing on Nasdaq; - the sufficiency of our existing capital resources combined with cash flows to finance our operating requirements; and - other risks and uncertainties, including those described in the section entitled "Risk Factors".

 Any forward-looking statements in this prospectus reflect our current views with respect to future events or to our future financial performance and involve known and unknown risks, uncertainties and other factors that may cause our actual results, performance or achievements to be materially different from any future results, performance or achievements expressed or implied by these forward-looking statements.
 Given these uncertainties, you should not place undue reliance on these forward-looking statements.
 All forward-looking statements included herein speak only as of the date of this prospectus.
 All subsequent written and oral forward-looking statements attributable to us, or persons acting on our behalf, are expressly qualified in their entirety by the cautionary statements above.
-Except as required by law, we assume no obligation to update or revise these forward-looking statements for any reason, even if new information becomes available in the future.
+Except as required by law, we assume no obligation to update or revise